WE ARE NOMURA

 Ryuta Yamada

--space creation that excite people all over the world. - Since visiting Disney World in Florida as a child, he dreamed of creating an entertainment space, and joined NOMURA in 2002.
-Since then, he has been working on entertainment spaces mainly in Japan, and in recent years has expanded his field overseas, delivering exciting spaces to people around the world.
+-space creation that excite and thrill people all over the world. - Ever since visiting Disney World in Florida as a child, he had dreamed of creating entertainment spaces, and joined NOMURA in 2002.
+Since then, he has worked on entertainment spaces mainly in Japan, and in recent years has expanded his field overseas, delivering exciting spaces to people all over the world.

 Related Links